LieBtrau/electronics-design-data/RF/nanoVNA.md

 3. Device Manager → Universal Serial Bus controllers → remove "USB UART adapter"
 4. Disconnect & reconnect VNA

+# Output power
+* 2mA setting : 160mVpp into a 50 Ohm load
+* 4mA setting : 320mVpp into a 50 Ohm load
+* 6mA setting : 480mVpp into a 50 Ohm load
+* 8mA setting : 600mVpp into a 50 Ohm load

+So when measuring small amplifiers, use 2mA setting, add an attenuator on port 0 and recalibrate.

 # Data points
 Do this at every startup of NanoVNA!